 Lines 1 – 5 should be pretty self-explanatory as they will be filled out using the information from the worksheet you just completed.
 (PPP Schedule A Worksheet)

-Enter the total amount paid by the Borrower for employer contributions for employee health insurance, including employer contributions to a self-insured, employer-sponsored group health plan, but excluding any pre-tax or after tax contributions by employees.
+Enter the total amount paid by the Borrower for employer contributions for employee group health, life, disability, vision, or dental insurance, including employer contributions to a self-insured, employer-sponsored group health plan, but excluding any pre-tax or after-tax contributions by employees.
+Do not add contributions for these benefits made on behalf of a self-employed individual, general partners, or owner-employees of an S-corporation, because such payments are already included in their compensation.

 Line 7.
 Total amount paid by Borrower for employer contributions to employee retirement plans: ___________________